temporalio/documentation/docs/java/how-to-create-a-temporal-client-in-java.md

   - developer-guide
 ---

-To initialize a Workflow Client, create an instance of a `WorkflowClient`, create a client-side `WorkflowStub`, and then call a Workflow method (annotated with the `@WorkflowMethod`).
+To initialize a Workflow Client, create an instance of a `WorkflowClient`, create a client-side `WorkflowStub`, and then call a Workflow method (annotated with `@WorkflowMethod`).

 To start a Workflow Execution, your Temporal Server must be running, and your front-end service must be accepting gRPC calls.